 Comfort

-The Shure AONIC 50 also delivers exceptional comfort levels.
-A must-have for extended studio sessions but also ideal for on-the-go listening.
+The Shure AONIC 50 Gen 2 also delivers exceptional comfort levels.
+It is a must-have for extended studio sessions but also ideal for on-the-go listening.

 A generous amount of padding across the headband ensures no uncomfortable contact points on your head.
 The lightweight frame also ensures it doesn’t feel bulky and cumbersome.
 The clamping force also hits a sweet spot.
-Firm enough to ensure stability but not overly tight, preventing the vice-like grip some other headphones suffer from.
+It is firm enough to ensure stability but not overly tight, preventing the vice-like grip some other headphones suffer from.

 The padding is comfortable but breathability is low.